 In this BioMin toothpaste review we will look at what makes this product different to all the other sensitive toothpastes out there, so you can decide whether it's worth a try.
 We feature some real user reviews for the adult variants – BioMin F and BioMin C – and for BioMin for Kids toothpaste.

 - 2 Where to buy BioMin toothpaste in the UK

 What is BioMin toothpaste?

-BioMin toothpaste has a special formula which provides relief from hypersensitivity while also releasing minerals to strengthen and protect enamel.
+BioMin toothpaste has a special formula which provides relief from hypersensitivity while also releasing minerals to strengthen and protect tooth enamel.

 To understand why this matters, we need to look at what's going on in your mouth every day.
 When you eat or drink, especially if there is sugar involved, your teeth get coated in plaque.
 Plaque contains bacteria which feed on those sugars and emit acids.
 Acidic conditions in your mouth are not good for tooth enamel; without proper oral care it can start to wear away.
 Although your saliva helps neutralise acids, it can't always keep up with regular snacking.

 When you use BioMin, it's like you are giving your mouth a helping hand with keeping acids off your teeth and re-building minerals that have been lost from your enamel.
 Bioactive particles in the toothpaste bond with tooth enamel to strengthen the tooth structure, fight acid erosion and block tiny holes (exposed dentin tubules) which are responsible for tooth sensitivity.